tari-project/rfcs/src/RFC-0123_One_sided_replay_attacks.md

 ## Replay attack

-Replay attacks are "replaying" old messages to deceive the receiver about the message's authenticity.
+A replay attack "replays" old messages to deceive the receiver about a message's authenticity.
 With TariScript, a vulnerability exists where a replay attack can occur under certain conditions, even with the current consensus rules.

-For this attack to work, we need Alice and Charlie to collude to steal some of Bob's funds:
+For this attack to work, Alice and Charlie must collude to steal some of Bob's funds:

 * Alice sends a one-sided transaction to Bob.
 * Bob spends this UTXO to Charlie.
-  * Bob has to spend this and only this UTXO alone to Charlie with **zero change**.
+  * Bob has to spend this and only this UTXO to Charlie, with **zero change**.
-* Alice sends a new one-sided transaction to Bob, creating the exact same output as before
+* Alice sends a new one-sided transaction to Bob, creating the exact same output as before.
-* Alice shares the Blinding factor of the UTXO with Charlie
+* Alice shares the blinding factor of the UTXO with Charlie.
-* Charlie can now claim this UTXO by replaying his old transaction
+* Charlie can now claim this UTXO by replaying his old transaction.
-  * Charlie has the signatures to spend the scripts, sign for the changes, etc.
+  * Charlie has the signatures to spend the scripts, sign for the changes, and so on.
   * Because the previous transaction contains no other inputs, Charlie only has to provide signatures for this one UTXO.
-  * Because there is no change UTXO, Charlie has the keys for all the outputs in the transactions and can thus add another transaction or input
-     /output to make sure the kernel excess signature is unique.
+  * Because there is no change UTXO, Charlie has the keys for all the outputs in the transaction and can thus add another input or output to ensure the kernel excess signature is unique.

-This does not work if Bob includes another UTXO in the transaction to Charlie due to the [script offset].
-Although Charlie has the blinding factor, for the one UTXO, he does not have the [script offset].
-Charlie can create a new kernel signature unique for blockchain consensus with the blinding factor.
-Still, because the [script offset] needs to balance as well, and he does not know the private keys for this, he needs to use this as is, meaning he needs to use an exact copy of the transaction.
-If the transaction includes any UTXO that he does not know the blinding factor of, he cannot create a new kernel excess signature.
-Meaning it won't pass consensus rules.
+This does not work if Bob includes another UTXO in the transaction to Charlie, because of the [script offset].
+Although Charlie has the blinding factor for the one UTXO, he does not have the [script offset].
+Charlie can create a new kernel signature, unique for blockchain consensus, with the blinding factor.
+However, because the [script offset] also needs to balance, and he does not know the private keys for it, he needs to use it as is, meaning he must use an exact copy of the transaction.
+If the transaction includes any UTXO whose blinding factor he does not know, he cannot create a new kernel excess signature, which means it won't pass the consensus rules.

 ## Solutions

-This is a very niche attack that will only be useful under certain circumstances, but never less still needs to be addressed.
+This is a very niche attack that is only useful under certain circumstances, but it nonetheless still needs to be addressed.

+### Wallet ensures it always creates change

+The wallet ensures it never sends just one output, but always creates change.
+This forces uniqueness into the transaction, preventing reuse.

+#### Advantages

+* Does not require any more on-chain information.

+#### Disadvantages

+* Transactions will effectively have a minimum of two outputs.

 ### Sign with chain information

-If we require as part of the [script signature] challenge that we sign the mined block height of that UTXO, it will ensure that Charlie cannot replay the signatures that
+If we require, as part of the [script signature] challenge, that we sign the mined block height of that UTXO, it will ensure that Charlie cannot replay the signatures that
-Bob provided on the Input to spend the output, as each duplicate commitment will have its own block height.
-This is ensured as we currently have a limit that a commitment must be unique in the unspent set.
+Bob provided on the input to spend the output, as each duplicate commitment will have its own block height.
+This holds because we currently enforce a limit that a commitment must be unique in the unspent set.

 #### Advantages